kindziora/klaster.js/examples/4. validator/README.md

 ##Description

-Simple form binded to a model, view rendering.
+Simple form binded to a model, with view rendering.
-Validation for form fields.
+Validation for form.